minsoehan/devcpages/content/tech/pwa/index.md

 ]
 ```

-In above example, there are two json objects.
+The file must be inside `/.well-known` like `/.well-known/assetlinks.json`.
+In above example, the `package_name` is the name given to the prompt of `init` command.
+The default suggestion is reversed domain name with `.twa` extension.
+For example, if the domain is `mgmaemp.com`, then the default suggested `package_name` would be `com.mgmaemp.twa`.
+And there are two json objects.
 They are:

 - For `app-release-signed.apk`
 `SHA-256` key from `keytool -list -v -keystore android.keystore` command